 Dugazon (Mezzo Soprano) – Describes an intermediary voice type between a mezzo-soprano and a soprano.
 They have a darker timbre than a soprano but a brighter timbre than a mezzo.
 Dugazons take their name from the types of operatic parts French mezzo-soprano Louise-Rosalie Lefebvre (also known as Madam Dugazon) would often take, now given to dark-timbre sopranos and lighter-timbre mezzo-sopranos.
 A modern example of a dugazon would be Cora Canne Meijer.

 Fach – Translates from German as specialty or category.
 “Denotes category and implies restrictions or boundaries.
 In the world of opera, Fach describes a certain voice category and roles sung by that type.”
-Often identical with voice classification, this method was created to prevent singers from signing contracts on roles that might be harmful to their longevity.
+Often identical with voice classification, this method was created to prevent singers from signing contracts on roles that might be harmful to their longevity and to market the performer.
 There is no universal agreement on voice or fach classification, but the six category model – soprano, mezzo-soprano, contralto, tenor, baritone, and bass – with subdivisions lyric, dramatic, and coloratura, is most popular today.Cotton, p.
 55-58 Factors in determining fach in opera “include the singer’s basic vocal equipment, combined with his or her physical appearance, age, and experience,”McGinnis, p.
 3 as well as registration events (passagi), physiology of the instrument, and tone.Miller, p.
 5 Singers have historically identified as only one Fach or category “out of fear that casting directors might assume that they are confused about their voices.”
 Cotton, p.
 64 but singers may take on roles in multiple fachs over time and concurrently.
 This system is in a constant state of flux as a result of shifts in music and its science and marketing.
 Cotton, p.
 3, 81

 Falcon Soprano – A dramatic voice with a vocal range and timbre similar to a mezzo-soprano, but with the tessitura and weight of a soprano, named after French opera singer Cornélie Falcon (1814-1897).